Login to Complete an Entry or to Access Judging Panel

 - Non-bylined pieces are subject to independent review for confirmation of authorship.

-- Work must be written or produced in English, intended for the non-specialist, and first published or broadcast in North America between January 1, 2020, and December 31, 2020.
+- Work must be written or produced in English, intended for the non-specialist, and first published or broadcast between January 1, 2023, and December 31, 2023.
 Pieces intended primarily for a scientific audience will not be considered.
+Beginning with the 2024 awards cycle, the Excellence in Institutional Writing Awards will be open to submissions from international publications and outlets.
+Works translated into English are not currently eligible.

 - Entries will be judged on the quality of the writing and the effectiveness with which the work conveys accurate science to a public audience.
 Reflection of diversity in the audience, topic, sources and/or author(s) also will be considered.